luppoleto/teamcraftbeer/content/events/2020/final-friday-kickoff.md

 eventdate: "2020-03-27"
 eventtime: 6:00pm-10:00pm
 featured: "true"
+weight: "20200327" # event date as a number to ensure proper sorting
 ---

 Join us at New England Brewing Co as we officially kickoff the 2020 Team Craft Beer Season.
 Team members will be on hand to assist with Registering for this year's Closer to Free ride.